-In a competitive and diversified market, dairy processing demands a flexible and innovative approach to facility planning and operating.
+In today’s competitive and diversified market, dairy processing demands a flexible and innovative approach to facility planning and operating.

 Dairy has long been a powerhouse consumer category.
 After all, there is a reason why grocery stores tuck the eggs and milk in the far corner—customers will reliably make the trek to scoop up these staples.
 Like so many other industries, the dairy industry experienced significant shifts during the pandemic—all to its advantage.
 Milk dollar sales took off, rising 7.8% during the 52 weeks ending Sept.
 6, 2020.
 As consumers reached into the freezer for some comfort food, ice cream dollar sales spiked 13.4% in the same time period.
 Butter is experiencing a renaissance—in part due to revised health advice—and is spreading out with gourmet finishing butters (e.g. black truffle or garlic parmesan).